 Following the departure of a handful of stars to the Australian and English premierships, the Cardinals slipped to 10th in each of the next two Lion Red Cup seasons.
-Future Test stalwart David Kidwell turned out for the club in 1995.
+Future Kiwis enforcer David Kidwell turned out for the club in 1995.

 The Shiners, playing under a new coach in Lex Clarke and boosted by the cross-town defection of Endacott and Harding, put together a spectacular nine-match winning streak during ’95, ultimately finishing sixth and missing the finals by a solitary point.
 But the departure of Clarke and a host of key players saw the Shiners collect the wooden spoon in 1996 with just three wins.

-The televised competition ran at a loss throughout its existence and was scrapped at the end of ’96, setting domestic Rugby League in New Zealand back a long way in the midst of the tumultuous Super League war that gripped the code globally.
+The televised competition ran at a loss throughout its existence and was scrapped at the end of ’96, setting domestic rugby league in New Zealand back in the midst of the tumultuous Super League war that gripped the code globally.

 Nevertheless, the Lion Red Cup provided plenty of emerging talents – in Canterbury and around New Zealand – with a solid launching pad for their subsequent professional careers.

 The Duane Mann-led North Harbour Sea Eagles won the 1994 Grand Final, Donald Stewart captained the Sea Eagles to a second straight title in ’95 and Dean Broomfield steered the Waitakere City Raiders to the premiership in ’96.